What are MJPEG, H.264, and H.265? How do They Relate to Watching Security Cameras in a Browser?

 And they were wrong.

 And then, Google lost their power.
-Not only did the other providers not open source H.264, they did the opposite.
+Not only did the other providers not open source H.264, they did the opposite - they raised the rates of licensing.
 The equilibrium had shifted.
 Before Google open sourced their patents, there were no major parties to collect fees from.
 Now, the other companies now had a major player to charge for the use of their patents.
 Google could no longer say "I'll let you use my patents royalty free, if you let me use your patents royalty free," since anyone could use their open source patents.
 Google and Firefox could no longer include H.264 support without paying fees.
-So, Google and Mozilla (the maker of the Firefox web browser) started working on a different block oriented compression called VP8/VP9.
-Then Google blocked H.264 in it's web-browser Chrome to try to force all the other parties to open source their patents or use VP8/9.
+So, Google and Mozilla (the maker of the Firefox web browser) started working on a different block oriented compression called VP8 (and whcih would evolve into VP9, AV1, and WebM).
+Then Google blocked H.264 in it's web-browser Chrome to try to force all the other parties to open source their patents or use VP8/VP9/AV1/WebM.

 This also didn't work.

-Google largely failed to convince most companies to switch to VP8 compression because it took too long to develop, and because it faced massive legal challenges.
-Yes, it ended up being free and open source, but it wasn't free and open source for some time, and it was very unclear as to whether a brand who adopted it would get their pants sued off for patent infringement.
-Google has now admitted that VP8/9/WebM infringed on at least some of Apple's H.264 patents.
-Nowadays, VP9 is in the ballpark of H.265 (it is about 20% worse*), but ONVIF had already settled on H.264/H.265 as the standard.
+Google largely failed to convince most companies to switch to VP8 compression because it took too long to develop (for example, a full decade later, there is still no camera hardware that can record in VP8/VP9/AV1/WebM natively, on the hardware level), and because it faced massive legal challenges.
+Yes, VP8/VP9/AV1/WebM all ended up being free and open source, but it wasn't free and open source for some time, and it was very unclear as to whether a brand who adopted it would get their pants sued off for patent infringement.
+Google has now admitted that VP8/VP9/AV1/WebM infringed on at least some of Apple's H.264 patents.
+For a while, it was also quite substandard in terms of compression - nowadays, VP9 is in the ballpark of H.265 (it is about 20% worse*), but ONVIF had already settled on H.264/H.265 as the standard.

 Google backtracks and allows some use of H.264